every card game deserves scryfall, but especially this one

 proudly coded with AI

-Modern LLM-based AI is an amazing technology.
+I like AI.
 It's absurd yet awesome that we've gone past 'talking computers' and into real DWIM tools that quickly make code for you.
 I fundamentally belive that having things and getting to have things is good.
 I know AI is shaking things up hard right now and people are losing income, etc — but every time the computer takes cents and seconds and brings me something that would have been months and heartache if it happened at all?
 I can't help but grin with joy.
-I have my worries around alignment and long-term outcomes, and there's no doubt that things will get weird and difficult, but... this, at least, is good.
+I have my worries around long-term outcomes (x-risk, alignment problem, etc), and there's no doubt that things will get weird and difficult, but... this, at least, is good.

-Of course, I as the human here take full responsibility for what I'm publishing.
-And I wouldn't feed you LLM output, especially as it's merely late 2025 LLM output, without reading it — and then being pedantic and annoying to the LLM about taste, style, actually doing effective testing, phrasings and terminology, specific technical details, positionings, colors, getting the details of Grand Archive right, bugs and fixing them, my idiosyncratic vision.... and so on and on.
+But I'm still fully committed to taking responsibility here.
+And I want you to know I won't give you late-25/early-26 tier LLM output without using the site myself extensively... and being pedantic and annoying to the LLM about taste, style, actually doing effective testing, phrasings and terminology, specific technical details, positionings, colors, getting the details of Grand Archive right, bugs and fixing them, my idiosyncratic vision.... and so on and on.

 Even if I didn't hand-craft the code, I own this.
 Let me know if there's problems.